-Touch and hold Number Pad 1 for four seconds to disable programming tones.

-• Touch and hold Number Pad 2 for four seconds to disable all signals.
+- Touch and hold Number Pad 1 for four seconds to disable programming tone and End-of-Cooking and End-of-Cycle signals.
+OR - Touch and hold Number Pad 2 for four seconds to disable all signals.

 To turn signals back on: